Month 2, Day 6, Saturday 4:15 p.m.

-She jumped again, but didn’t even stop to pick up the bowl of spilled stew off the ground, holding the dinner tray like a shield as she fumbled her way backward through the door and closed it.
+She jumped again, but didn’t stop to pick up the bowl of spilled stew off the ground, holding the dinner tray like a shield as she fumbled her way backward through the door and closed it.

 He heard her heavy footsteps hurrying down the stairs soon after.

 “Calm down,” he told himself.
 “This is not the end of the world.
 Perhaps something happened.
 If I can just speak to Lord Gervin in person…” If that didn’t work, he could try to continue in secret, running the business entirely under the Verdant Stag rather than through his legal persona.
 That was risky—the kind of thing that brought the harsh fist of the law down upon people, like a hammer on the head of a nail.
-It could allow the Crowns to seize all the Verdant Stag holdings.
+It could allow the Crowns to seize all the Verdant Stag’s holdings.

 Alternatively, he could find a different path entirely.
 If he canceled the machine order now, he might be able to recoup most of his costs.

 He brought his hands up, roughly rubbing his face with his palms.
 He let out a deep sigh, his shoulders sagging.
 He headed toward the door, stepping over the steaming stew spilled over the floor and rug.
 He could clean that up later.
 More importantly, he hoped that he could catch Sharon before she got too far.
-He needed to apologize to the poor woman.
+Oliver needed to apologize to the poor woman.